godotengine/godot-docs/getting_started/scripting/c_sharp/c_sharp_differences.rst

 initializes all primitive members to their default value.
 Please use ``Quat.Identity`` for the equivalent of ``Quat()`` in GDScript and C++.

-The following method was converted to a property with a different name:
+The following methods were converted to a property with a different name:

 =====================  =============================================================
 GDScript               C#